TIMELINE: Winter after Blood Hound.

 “You should stop trying now,” Grimaldi said.
 “Before we start removing your limbs.
 Marco, please keep a handle on her until we finish.”

-“So, they had that noose around my neck,” Grimaldi said, and sneered.
+“So, they had that noose around my neck,” Grimaldi continued with a sneer.
 “And I was desperate.
 I didn’t expect the Mother of Mercy to show me any, no. But there could be somebody out there.
 Who knew?
 And then I dropped.”

 He cut his hand across his throat.